ComposableFi/composable/code/xcvm/SPEC.md

 Each instance of the `XCVM` keeps track of certain persistent states, such as the `MessageFilter`, which determines which `MessageOrigins` are accepted.
 Note that `IBC` and `XCM` are accepted by default.

-Each interpreter keeps track of a set of owners, which may configure and operate on behalf of the instance.
+Each `Interpreter` instance keeps track of a set of owners, which may configure and operate on behalf of the instance.
+`Router` is in set of owners of `Interpreter` instance.

 ##### Registers